HoangDucTin/basic-api/README.md

 # Basic-api
-Basic-api is a simple framework for beginners knowing how to build a simple Restful API system.
+Basic-api is a simple framework for helping beginners to know how to build a simple Restful API system.
-It also provides the ways to interact with MongoDB, SQL server and Redis.
+It also provides the ways to interact with MongoDB, SQL server and Redis server.
 Beside that, it gives users the way to build http client for communicating with other servers, or systems.
 ## Download
-This is a library writen in Go languge, so for download it, you can you go get command.
+This is a library writen in Go languge, so for downloading it, you can use go get command.
 ```bash
 go get "github.com/tinwoan-go/basic-api"
 ```